Frequently Asked Questions

 1. How will I now if my dog has been walked?

-We use an online app called Pet Sitter Plus for our scheduling needs.
+We use an online app called Time to Pet for our scheduling needs.
 When a walker comes to pick up your pet they will check in on pick up and check out when finished the walk.
 They will send an email to you that includes feedback and a photo in real time.

 2. How do you determine if a dog is suitable for group outings?